 The Florida Library Network:

 The Florida Library Network is an umbrella structure representing all types of libraries.
-It includes DLIS; the multitype library cooperatives; existing academic networks, such as Florida Academic Library Services Cooperative; and individual libraries.
+It includes DLIS; the multitype library cooperatives; existing academic networks; and individual libraries.
 The following diagram shows key components of the Network:

 Florida Library Network: